FortinetCloudCSE/style-guide/content/30Format/15markdown.md

     ### Action Items (Header 3)

-H3 is meant to be used to divide instruction from doing.
-This could be a summary of the section, a set of review questions to explore and test knowledge, or lab instructions for extra credit or exploring on their own.
+H3 is meant for dividing instruction from doing work.
+This could be a summary of the section, a set of review questions to explore and test knowledge, or lab instructions or suggestions for exploring on their own.
 This should be used within the section to designate 'hands on' activities.

 ---